Marc Garneau Collegiate Institute

-Marc Garneau Collegiate Institute (Marc Garneau CI, MGCI or Garneau), formerly known as Overlea Secondary School, is a high school in Toronto, Ontario, Canada, and part of the Toronto District School Board.
-It is the host school of the Talented Offerings for Programs in the Sciences (TOPS) program, a selective math, science and English enrichment program.
+Marc Garneau Collegiate Institute, formerly known as Overlea Secondary School, is a high school in Toronto, Ontario, Canada within the North York area, and part of the Toronto District School Board.
+Until 1998, this school was part of the East York Board of Education.

+It is the host school of the Talented Offerings for Programs in the Sciences (TOPS) program, a math, science and English enrichment program.
+The TOPS Program was originally merit-based, but was turned into a Randomized Admissions program since September 2023.